telerik/winforms-docs/controls/editors/colorbox/colorbox.md

 ---
 title: Overview
-page_title: ColorBox | RadColorBox
+page_title: Overview - WinForms ColorBox Control
-description: RadColorBox is a themable control which allows users to select a color from a color dialog or to directly type it in the text field.
+description: WinForms ColorBox is a themable control which allows users to select a color from a color dialog or to directly type it in the text field.
 slug: winforms/editors/colorbox
 tags: colorbox
 published: True